net-daemon/netdaemon/docs/docs/index.md

 !!! warning
     This is in pre-alpha experimental phase and expect API:s to change over time.
 Please use and contribute ideas for improvement or better yet PR:s.

-Only amd64 (non arm) is currently supported but ARM devices as Raspberry PI will be supported in the near future.
+Only tested on amd64 based architectures like PC or NUC and Raspberry PI 3.
+Probably works on other architectures too.
+Will update the docs when I get confirmations from other platforms.

 The daemon is currently only distributed through Hassio add-on but a docker container and instruction to run locally will be provided in time.